QuantEcon/lecture-python-intro/lectures/inflation_history.md

 A paper fiat money system disposes of all reserves behind a currency.

-In doing so, it also eliminates an automatic supply mechanism constraining the price level.
+But notice that in doing so, it also eliminates an automatic supply mechanism constraining the price level.

 A low-inflation paper fiat money system replaces that automatic mechanism with an enlightened government that commits itself to limit the quantity of a pure token, no-cost currency.